-- Items intended for environmental control or home modification (e.g., electronic door openers, air cleaners, dehumidifiers, elevators, ramps, stairway lifts) - Added, non-standard features or accessories (e.g., hand controls for driving, transit systems that secure wheelchairs in moving vehicles, wheelchair customizations) - Items specifically designed to be used outdoors (e.g., special wheelchairs for beach access, equipment for use on rough terrain) - Items that serve as backup by duplicating other equipment (e.g., a manual wheelchair as backup for a powered wheelchair) - Equipment upgrades or replacements for items that function properly or that can be repaired - Compression stockings are covered up to a limit of four pairs within a 365-day period. - The Plan will not cover any rental charges that exceed the purchase price of an item. - There is no coverage for personal items that could be purchased without a prescription (e.g., air conditioners, arch supports, bed pans, blood pressure cuffs, commodes, computer-assisted communications devices, corrective shoes, heating pads, hot water bottles, incontinence supplies, lift or riser chairs, non-hospital beds, orthopedic mattresses, shower chairs, telephones, televisions, thermal therapy devices, whirlpools). - BPAP and CPAP equipment need preapproval After the equipment rental period (rent-to-own) is complete, supplies require preapproval annually. - This requirement doesn't apply to oxygen or oxygen equipment. - ✓ Use contracted suppliers (page 106) DME and related supplies from contracted suppliers are covered at 100% of the allowed amount.
+- Items intended for environmental control or home modification (e.g., electronic door openers, air cleaners, dehumidifiers, elevators, ramps, stairway lifts) - Added, non-standard features or accessories (e.g., hand controls for driving, transit systems that secure wheelchairs in moving vehicles, wheelchair customizations) - Items specifically designed to be used outdoors (e.g., special wheelchairs for beach access, equipment for use on rough terrain) - Items that serve as backup by duplicating other equipment (e.g., a manual wheelchair as backup for a powered wheelchair) - Equipment upgrades or replacements for items that function properly or that can be repaired - Compression stockings are covered up to a limit of four pairs within a 365-day period. - The Plan will not cover any rental charges that exceed the purchase price of an item. - There is no coverage for personal items that could be purchased without a prescription, including but not limited to air conditioners, arch supports, bed pans, blood pressure cuffs, commodes, computer- assisted communications devices, corrective shoes, heating pads, hot water bottles, incontinence supplies, lift or riser chairs, non-hospital beds, orthopedic mattresses, shower chairs, telephones, televisions, thermal therapy devices, and whirlpools. - BPAP and CPAP equipment need preapproval After the equipment rental period (rent-to-own) is complete, supplies require preapproval annually. - Conter DME needs preapproval if costing more than \$1,000 (rental and/or purchase) This requirement doesn't apply to oxygen or oxygen equipment. - ✓ Use contracted suppliers (page 106) DME and related supplies from contracted suppliers are covered at 100% of the allowed amount.
 DME and related supplies from non-contracted suppliers are covered at 80%, so you owe 20% coinsurance.
-Your deductible applies to both types of suppliers. - Find contracted suppliers at wellpointmass.com. - Important!
+Your deductible applies to both types of suppliers.

+Important!
 Non-contracted suppliers are covered at 80%, even if you are using the non-contracted supplier because the item isn't available from a contracted supplier.